wcushen/acm-sno-lab/INFRASTRUCTURE.md

     server master-0 192.168.130.17:443 check
 ```

-## DNS on Client Host
+## DNS on a Client Host

 I'm running from a linux laptop client that VPN's into the Base Host - 172.23.3.24

-Since we have no DNS in the lab - we point our Clients `/etc/hosts` to the Base Host and let HAProxy do the rest.
+Since we only have simple dnsmasq in the lab - we point our laptop Clients `/etc/hosts` to the Base Host and let HAProxy do the rest.

 ```bash
 ##### ACM